-PROBLEM CAUSE REMEDY 11. use for reasons not due to the safety devices cut- ting in The safety devices have cut in or are faulty Check the operation of the microswitch opera- tion and the relevant wiring [see 7.3a] Accidental detaching of an electrical wire Check all wiring Starting of engine not permitted [see summary logic table 7.2a] After checking that the conditions are met, check all the microswitches [see 7.3a] and the relative wiring.
-12. The 10 A fuse cuts in Short circuit or overload on the power side of the card (ignition block, starter relay, headlamps and recharger con- nector) Find and replace the defective user [see 7.4a - 7.6a] Short circuit or damage to the elec- tronic card protection (power side) Replace the panel/board group with one that is known to work; if the problem does not reoccur replace the faulty group definitively.
+PROBLEM CAUSE REMEDY 11.
+The engine stops wh use for reasons not o lue faulty Check the operation of the microswitch opera- tion and the relevant wiring [see 7.3a and 7.8] to the safety devices ting in Accidental detaching of an electrical wire Check all wiring Starting of engine not permitted [see summary logic table 7.2a] After checking that the conditions are met, check all the microswitches [see 7.3a] and the relative wiring.
+12. The 10 A fuse cuts in Short circuit or overload on the power side of the card (ignition block, starter relay, headlamps and recharger con- nector) Find and replace the defective user [see 7.4a - 7.5a and 7.6a] Short circuit or damage to the elec- tronic card protection (power side) Replace the panel/board group with one that is known to work; if the problem does not reoccur replace the faulty group definitively.
 13. The 25 A fuse cuts in Faults in the battery charging circuit Replace fuse (25 A) and check the recharge circuit [see 7.9] 14.
-No audible signal for the "grass-catcher full" con- dition Malfunctioning or faulty blade microswitches and grass-catcher sig- nalling Check the microswitches and wiring.
+No audible signal for "grass-catcher full" o dition the Malfunctioning or faulty blade microswitches and grass-catcher signalling Check the microswitches and wiring.
 WARNING! - Check that the blades microswitch stops the engine or prevents if from being started if the acknowledgement conditions are not met [see 7.2a] Malfunctioning or faulty electronic card Replace the panel/board group with one that is known to work; if the problem does not reoccur replace the faulty group definitively.
-15. The clock does not keep time after the machine is switched off Buffer battery flat Replace [see 7.14a].
+15. The clock does not k time after the machir switched off Replace [see 7.14a].